 During World War I, the United States Army purchased 6 million pounds of Kraft's cheese.
-In World War II, Navy cooks prepared countless "American cheese filling sandwiches" for hungry Naval seamen.
+In World War II, Navy cooks prepared countless "American cheese filling sandwiches" for hungry seamen.

 Soon, grilled cheese sandwiches were everywhere.
 A 1934 Washington Post article explained, "Sunday night is a grilling time...
 Grilled cheese sandwiches are no new thing.
 We get them in drug stores for lunch and at tea rooms for supper.
 But when the housewife begins to grill there is no limit to the combinations she may use and the delicious Sunday night suppers she may serve.
 Open-face sandwiches of cheese and tomato grilled, offer a combination of flavors sure to please the palate."

-In 1949, Kraft Foods introduced Kraft Singles—individually wrapped slices of processed cheese—and it became even easier for home cooks to make grilled cheese sandwiches.
+In 1949, Kraft Foods introduced Kraft Singles, individually wrapped slices of processed cheese, and it became even easier for home cooks to make grilled cheese sandwiches.

 Today, grilled cheese is making a resurgence with gourmet versions popping up in restaurants across the country and people exploring international varieties of grilled cheese sandwiches.